Credit Card Minimum Payment Definition

 After your minimum payment is more than 30 days late, the credit card issuer will report the late payment to the credit bureaus.
 This late payment will go on your credit report and remain for seven years.
 Your credit score might also be impacted, especially in the first few months after the late payment is added.

-Previous missed payments will raise the current minimum payment due.
-Not only will you be required to make the current and missed minimum payments, a late fee will also be added to the amount you need to pay to get your account back in good standing.
+Previously missed payments will raise the current minimum payment due.
+Not only will you be required to make the current and missed minimum payments, but a late fee will also be added to the amount you need to pay to get your account back in good standing.
 Because the minimum payment rises with each missed payment, it gets harder and harder to catch up on your payments.

 Paying More Than the Minimum

 You can pay more than the minimum.
 In fact, it's best to pay your balance in full to avoid paying interest on your credit card balance and stay out of credit card debt.
+When you make the minimum payment, your credit card balance only goes down by a small amount.

 Paying only the minimum on your credit card is the most expensive way to pay off your credit card balance.
 It takes the longest and you'll pay more interest by the time you completely repay your balance.
 In fact, if you're making the minimum payment yet continuing to make purchases each month, your balance will grow instead of shrink.
 This is one of the fastest ways to get yourself into debt.